avalonmediasystem/avalon-archivematica-export/README.md

 If the contents are as expected, you can move to the next step of the workflow.

+Output: Manifest of all files that will be moved.

 ### Retrieve and move Item's media objects

 Requires: `Avalon_Export_List.json`